Man-Bat: DC Rebirth

-In the Watchmen sequel Doomsday Clock, which is part of DC Rebirth, the Man-Bat is featured on the news as an example of the "Superman Theory" where the government has been experimenting on humans to give them superpowers.
-The Man-Bat later accompanied Black Adam in his attack on the White House.
+In Doomsday Clock, the Man-Bat is featured on the news as an example of the "Superman Theory", stating that some metahumans were given their powers by the government.
+He later accompanies Black Adam in his attack on the White House.

 In Harley Quinn Rebirth, Langstrom's wife goes on a rampage against Harley and her friends, turning Harley and her friend Tony into Man-Bats as part of the Penguin's plan to break Harley's spirit.
 Their other friends get Langstrom released and he helps them find the antidote before predictably escaping himself.

 The Man-Bat later becomes a founding member of the second incarnation of Justice League Dark.